Housing Assistance Payment (HAP)

 You will pay a weekly HAP rent contribution to the local authority, based on your household’s weekly income.
 You are obliged to notify the local authority of any changes in your income or household size immediately.

 If you take up a job or increase your working hours, you will still be eligible for HAP if you fulfil the other conditions of the scheme.
-This is different from the rules that apply to Rent Supplement.

 The Equal Status Acts 2000–2015 apply to lettings and accommodation.
 Landlords cannot discriminate against potential tenants on grounds of gender, civil status, family status, sexual orientation, religion, age, disability, race or membership of the Traveller community.

 You cannot be discriminated against when renting because you are getting one of certain payments, which include HAP.
 Landlords can no longer state when advertising accommodation that HAP is not accepted.
 If you feel you have been discriminated against by a landlord or their agent, you can make a complaint under the Equal Status Acts.

 - If you are not yet on your local authority’s housing list, you will need to apply by filling in the Housing application form below.

 - If you are already on the housing list, you can ask the council for a HAP application form.
 This form only needs to be filled in when you have found suitable accommodation, or if you are already in private rented accommodation and eligible to transfer to HAP.
 Your landlord will need to complete and sign part of the HAP application form.

 - If you have been on Rent Supplement for a long time, the Department of Employment Affairs and Social Protection may ask you to contact the council about transferring to HAP